 - We can visit Kailasnathar temple any time of the day, it is maintained by the Archaeological survey of India.

 - Kanchipuram sarees are available in many shops.
 Think twice before buying sarees if someone is approaching you to sell them at a very cheap price because Kanchipuram sarees are not that cheap.
 Do some research and find the right sellers.

 - Kanchipuram is about temples, temples and more temples, so if you are not interested in the temples and architecture, going there will be a bad decision.
 After all, you should not be disappointed at the end of the day.

-So, that’s all my experiences in Kanchipuram.
+So, that’s how I spent a day in Kanchipuram.

 If you liked the post, don’t forget to share this on your social media pages to reach more people.